jukben/gbck/README.md

 * `README.md`
 * `.vsc` - the actual Git repository folder

-If you use `--force` or `-f` option you will be able rewrite already existing project.
+If you use `--force` or `-f` option you will be able to rewrite already existing project.

-Now it's time to configure it!
+Now it's time to configure it, so open a `~/.gbck/<project-name>/config` and go on.

 > Check out this example [configuration](https://github.com/jukben/dotfiles/blob/master/.gbck/config) 💪